Gerd-Liv Valla

 Gerd-Liv Valla (born 25 January 1948 in Korgen, Nordland) is a Norwegian former trade union leader, who served as leader of the Norwegian Confederation of Trade Unions (LO).
 She took over in 2001 (from former leader, Yngve Hågensen) and resigned in 2007 as a result of the so-called Valla affair.
-In 1997 she briefly served as Norwegian Minister of Justice.
+In 1997 she briefly served as minister of justice.

 Early life

-Valla grew up on a farm near Bjerka in Hemnes municipality, Nordland.
+Valla grew up on a farm near Bjerka in Hemnes Municipality in Nordland county.
 Their father was active in the Norwegian Agrarian Association, and her brother Nils Valla would become a national leader of this organization.
 Gerd-Liv Valla moved to Hemnesberget to complete her primary education, and to Mo i Rana for upper secondary school.
 While living in Mo, she competed for Mo IL in middle distance running and set a Northern Norwegian record in the 800 metres.
 The time was 2:18.1 minutes, achieved in June 1968 on Bislett stadion.